 This medication can potentially cause cartilage changes in young animals and should not be given to small and medium breed dogs aging from 2 to 8 months old.
-Although side effects are generally uncommon, vomiting and anorexia can occur.
+Although side effects are generally uncommon, vomiting and anorexia (loss of appetite) can occur.

 Resistance is a major concern when giving antibiotics.
 Resistance occurs when bacteria survive and mutate and are then able to survive even after antibiotics are given.
 To help avoid any resistance, it is important to give antibiotics as they are prescribed for as long as they are prescribed even if your pet is looking and feeling better.

 Ciprofloxacin Tablets' Drug Label for veterinary reference opens in a new window.